 The advantages of the treatment

-First of all it affects the actual "co-responsible" of the problem: a result that drugs rarely manage to obtain, also due to the blood-brain barrier which protects our brain from foreign bodies, and alas also from these substances.
+First of all, it affects those actually "co-responsible" for the problem: a result that drugs rarely manage to obtain, also due to the blood-brain barrier which protects our brain from foreign bodies, and alas also from these substances.

 Second, the test showed the total absence of side effects in all 8 subjects involved, and found no damage of any kind.